kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - Node Affinity has 2 types:
 	- `nodeSelector`
 	- `nodeAffinity`
 - `nodeSelector` provides a very simple way to restrict pods to nodes with particular labels. `nodeAffinity` is conceptually similar to `nodeSelector` but `nodeAffinity` allows users to use excpressions.
-For eg: If you dont want the pod to be scheduled on a small node and you are okay with it being scheduled on either a large or a small node we can use nodeaffinity expressions like this.
+For eg: If you dont want the pod to be scheduled on a small node and you are okay with it being scheduled on either a large or a medium node we can use nodeaffinity expressions like this.
 ```
 		nodeAffinity:
           requiredDuringSchedulingIgnoredDuringExecution: